 9.2.4.7.10 AAR Control

-The Control Information subfield in an AAR Control subfield contains information related to the procedure that allows an AP affiliated with an AP MLD to assist a non-AP STA affiliated with a non-AP MLD that belongs an NSTR link pair to recover its medium synchronization (35.3.16.8.2 (AP assisted medium synchronization recovery procedure)).
+The Control Information subfield in an AAR Control subfield contains information of the link identifier(s) of the assisting AP(s) affiliated with an AP MLD that are requested (CID #4140)to assist a non-AP STA affiliated with a non-AP MLD, belonging to (CID #8065) an NSTR link pair, (CID #7554) to recover its medium synchronization (35.3.16.8.2 (AP assisted medium synchronization recovery procedure)).

 The format of this subfield is shown in Figure 9-33c (Control Information subfield format in an AAR Con-trol subfield).